Olexandr-Andriyenko/Stock-Notifier/README.md

 # 📈 Stock Notifier – Push Alerts for Stock Movements

 > **Short Description:**
-> This project monitors selected stock prices using [Yahoo Finance](https://pypi.org/project/yfinance/).
+> This project monitors selected stocks and ETFs using Yahoo Finance.
-> If a stock moves more than a defined percentage from the opening price, you will receive a **push notification** on your phone via [ntfy.sh](https://ntfy.sh/).
+> If a price moves more than a defined percentage from the daily opening price, you receive a push notification on your phone via ntfy.sh.
+> Optionally, the alert also includes latest news headlines about the company or ETF.

 ---

 ## 🚀 Features

 - **Automated stock monitoring**
-  Checks defined tickers (e.g. `AAPL`, `SAP.DE`) at regular intervals.
+  Monitors defined tickers (e.g. AAPL, SAP.DE, IQQH.DE for ETFs).
 - **Push alerts via ntfy**
   Delivered directly as push notifications to your smartphone (Android, iOS, or desktop browser).
 - **Configurable threshold**
   Notifications only if the price change is e.g. > ±3%.
 - **Market hours filter**
   Alerts only during configurable trading hours (default: Mon–Fri, 08:00–22:00 Berlin time).
+- **News integration**
+  Fetches latest Google News headlines for the company (or ETF) and attaches them to the alert.
+  - Headlines are filtered by keywords (company name & ticker).
+  - Links are shortened with the domain displayed but still clickable.
+  - Markdown formatting supported (in ntfy web app).
 - **Anti-spam state**
-  Prevents repeated alerts: a new alert is only sent once the price returns inside the corridor (< threshold).
+  Prevents duplicate notifications.
+A new alert is only sent once the stock returns to the threshold corridor.
 - **Logging**
   Configurable log level (`DEBUG`/`INFO`/`WARNING`…), optional rotating log file.
 - **Test mode**
   Easily test without real price data or actual pushes (`dry_run`, `force_delta_pct`).
+- **Environment variable overrides**
+  Sensitive data like ntfy topic can be set via .env instead of config file.

 ---